nassimus26/elcs_test/README.md

 ## Description

-* Elasticsearch create search task
+* Elasticsearch JS create and search task

 ## Warning

-* The task mention the use of ElasticSearch js by setting the ELS config to
+* The task mention the use of ElasticSearch JS by setting the ELS config to
 ```yml
 http.cors.enabled: true
 ```